To get our Free Horse Racing Systems eBook just email your first name to:

 The Jockey Challenge revolves around trying to pick which jockey will be the most successful on on the day at a given horse racing meeting.
 The jockey challenge winner for a given horse racing meeting is the jockey that scores the most points based on getting 3 points for a winning ride, 2 points for a second place ride and 1 point for a third place ride.

 Points for jockey challenges are shared in the event of dead heats as follows.
 If there is a dead heat for first place in a race then the points for 1st and 2nd are shared (so both jockeys get half of 5 or 2.5 points each and the jockey of the next horse gets 1 point).
 If there is a dead heat for second place in a race then the points for 2nd and 3rd are shared (so both jockeys gets half of 3 or 1.5 points each).
 If there is a dead heat for third place in a race then the point for 3rd get shared (so both jockeys get half of 1 or 0.5 points each).
 Note that regardless of the dead heat situation, there are only ever 6 points allocated amongst the jockeys per race for the jockey challenge.

-Most online betting operators have Jockeys Challenge betting for TAB horse racing meetings.
-Two of the main ones are as follows:
+Most online betting operators have Jockeys Challenge betting for TAB horse racing meetings, for example:

 Note that Jockey Challenge markets via the above links are usually only available on race day in the lead up to the first race at each meeting.